centrifugal/rotor/readme.md

 # Tarantool engine for Centrifuge/Centrifugo

-This is a work in progress to integrate Centrifuge/Centrifugo stack with [Tarantool](https://www.tarantool.io/en/) database/platform.
+This is an integration of Centrifuge and Centrifugo stack with [Tarantool](https://www.tarantool.io/en/) database/platform.
 The integration should provide an efficient PUB/SUB, ephemeral streams and channel presence functionality.

+At this stage we consider this experimental: API and repo can still evolve as we get more feedback from Centrifugo community.

 Prerequisites: Go language and Tarantool should be installed.

 Also install dependencies: